oakes/java-assignments/curriculum/12-libgdx.md

 Download the [assets zip file](https://github.com/oakes/java-assignments/raw/master/curriculum/assets/super-koalio-assets.zip) and extract it into your `core/assets` folder.

 You should now be able to run the app with the Desktop configuration selected.
-Let's open MyGdxGame.java and make it display the koala bear:
+Let's open MyGdxGame.java and make it display the koala bear with a blue background:

 ```java
 public class MyGdxGame extends ApplicationAdapter {